Mirkovic-Vilonen polytopes and Khovanov-Lauda-Rouquier algebras: Background

 In order to arrive at the KLR algebra $R$, we must impose the relations shown in Figure \ref{quiver-hecke}.
 All of these relations are local in nature, that is, if we recognize a small piece of a diagram which looks like the LHS of a relation, we can replace it with the RHS, leaving the rest unchanged.
 The relations depend on a choice of a polynomial $Q_{ij}(u,v)\in \K[u,v]$ for each pair $i\neq j$.
 Let $C=(c_{ij})$ be the Cartan matrix of $\fg$ and $d_i$ be co-prime integers so that $d_jc_{ij}=d_ic_{ji}$.
 We assume each polynomial is homogeneous of degree $\langle\al_i,\al_j\rangle= -2d_jc_{ij}=-2d_ic_{ji}$ where $u$ has degree $2d_i$ and $v$ degree $2d_j$.
 We will always assume that the leading order of $Q_{ij}$ in $u$ is $-c_{ji}$, and that $Q_{ij}(u,v)=Q_{ji}(v,u)$.

-\begin{rem} Since we use some results from \cite{LV}, we could constrain ourselves to the cases they consider, where $Q_{ij}=u^{-c_{ji}}+v^{-c_{ij}}$; however, nothing about their results depends on this choice, and for some purposes, it seems to be better to consider a different one, for example, in order to define isomorphisms between KLR algebras and Hecke algebras as in \cite{BKKL}.
+\begin{rem} Since we use some results from \cite{LV}, we could constrain ourselves to the cases they consider, where $Q_{ij}=u^{-c_{ji}}+v^{-c_{ij}}$; however, nothing about their results depends on this choice, and for some purposes, it seems to be better to consider a different one.
+For example, this is necessary in order to define isomorphisms between KLR algebras and Hecke algebras as in \cite{BKKL}, to define isomorphisms to convolution algebras as in \cite{VV}, or to define a relationship to R-matrices as in \cite{SKK}.

 While some things are quite sensitive to the choice of $\K$ and $Q_{ij}$ (for example, the dimensions of simple $R$-modules), none of the theorems we prove will depend on it; the reader is free to imagine that we have chosen their favorite field and worked with it throughout. \end{rem}